greffgreff/researches/jwt.md

 <br />

 ### Introduction
 This research aims to understand how authorization works with json web tokens and identify wether they are suitale in the context of Rently's backend.
-To achieve this, the research was done through a combination of *literary study*, *pro and con compariosons*, and *available product analysis*.
+To achieve this, the research was done through a combination of *literary study*, *pro and con comparisons*, and *available product analysis*.

 At the end of this research, we will have answered: **Are JWTs suitable for Rently?**.
 To first answer this question, we answer:
 1. What are Json Web Tokens?